EvaGarciaAlvarez/infectious-diseases-toolkit/provenance/general_provenance.md

 Further information about the standard series and about other parts of the standard series are described in a publication called [Toward a common standard for data and specimen provenance in life sciences](https://doi.org/10.1002/lrh2.10365).

 ### RO-Crate
-[RO-Crate](https://www.researchobject.org/ro-crate) is a lightweight implementation of a *FAIR Digital Object*, which is able to pack data together with its metadata into a Research Object.
-It is based on Linked Data standards including [schema.org](https://schema.org/) and [JSON-LD](https://json-ld.org/), but can be written and consumed as regular JSON.
+{% tool "research-object-crate" %} is a lightweight implementation of a *FAIR Digital Object*, which is able to pack data together with its metadata into a Research Object.
+It is based on Linked Data standards including {% tool "schema-org" %} and [JSON-LD](https://json-ld.org/), but can be written and consumed as regular JSON.
 The [RO-Crate specifications](https://www.researchobject.org/ro-crate/specification.html) can be used to form different [RO-Crate profiles](https://www.researchobject.org/ro-crate/profiles.html), which are suitable for various domains and use cases.
 While the base specifications already contain [some guidelines on representing the provenance of data entities](https://www.researchobject.org/ro-crate/1.1/provenance.html#software-used-to-create-files) included in the crate, some contexts require a more detailed description to enhance traceability and reproducibility.
 To meet this demand, several provenance-oriented RO-Crate profiles are being developed:
 The [Workflow Run RO-Crate working group](https://www.researchobject.org/workflow-run-crate/) is developing a collection of [profiles to describe the execution of computational workflows](https://www.researchobject.org/workflow-run-crate/profiles/).
 The profiles define provenance descriptions at different granularity levels, from “black box” (only workflow-level inputs, outputs and parameters are considered) to step-by-step rundown.

 The CPM team, with the help of the RO-Crate community, is developing an RO-Crate profile for representing CPM-compliant provenance and meta-provenance in an RO-Crate.
 This work is anticipated to serve as a groundwork for part 5 of the ISO 23494 provenance standard series,  *ISO 23494-5 Biotechnology — Provenance information model for biological material and data – Part 5:Provenance of Data Processing.*
-Support for RO-Crate provenance reporting is being added or is planned to be added to several workflow engines, including [Galaxy](https://galaxyproject.org/), [CWL](https://www.commonwl.org/), [Snakemake](https://snakemake.readthedocs.io/en/stable/), [StreamFlow](https://streamflow.di.unito.it/), [Sapporo WES](https://github.com/sapporo-wes/sapporo), [COMPSs](https://compss-doc.readthedocs.io/en/stable/), [WfExS](https://github.com/inab/WfExS-backend).
+Support for RO-Crate provenance reporting is being added or is planned to be added to several workflow engines, including {% tool "galaxy" %}, {% tool "common-workflow-language" %}, {% tool "snakemake" %}, {% tool "streamflow" %}, {% tool "sapporo-wes" %}, {% tool "compss" %}, {% tool "wfexs" %}.

 ### Dataverse provenance
 *“The Dataverse Project is an open source web application to share, preserve, cite, explore, and analyze research data”*.
 Inclusion of provenance information in Dataverse is described on [this webpage](https://guides.dataverse.org/en/5.6/user/dataset-management.html).
 Dataverse requires JSON format with W3C standards.
 Provenance capture tools like provR, RDataTracker, NoWorkFlow, recordr, or CamFlow could be used to create this provenance information.

+## More relevant tools
+* {% tool "openprovenance" %}: Set of user-friendly web applications for storing, validating, and translating W3C PROV-based provenance representations.
+* {% tool "provenance-storage" %}: A prototype of a provenance management service implementing the CPM (ISO 23494-2).
+* {% tool "provr" %}: Collect meta-data from scripts written in the R programming language.
+* {% tool "rdatatracker" %}: An R library to collect provenance from R scripts.
+* {% tool "noworkflow" %}: The noWorkflow project aims at allowing scientists to benefit from provenance data analysis even when they don't use a workflow system.
+* {% tool "recordr" %}: Provenance tracking for R.
+* {% tool "camflow" %}: CamFlow is a Linux Security Module (LSM) designed to capture data provenance for the purpose of system audit.